hkjpotato/frontend101/framework/mvc/simplified todomvc/tutorials/js/helpers/helpers/README.md

 #helpers/helpers.js
-It is not related to MVC framework, just some helpers function to wrap the querySelector and event attach functions.
+This file is not directly related to MVC framework.
+They are just some helper functions to wrap the querySelector and event attach functions, but they are important to make the code works.

 ##Points to know